IQSS/datafest/02_Github_Desktop.md

 <img src="img/after_commit_mars_first_change.png" width="700" align="center">

-***

-**Exercise**

-1. Create a new folder called "learning_github", and add a couple of small text files to it from your computer.
-2. Create a repository with this folder in Github Desktop.
-3. Create a new plain text file called "data-file.txt", add a line or 2 of content to it and save it to the "learning_github" folder.
-4. Go to Github Desktop, and commit the change with an approriate message.

-***

 ### Pushing Your Changes to Your Remote Repository

-At the moment we are only recording our changes locally.
-We may be happy to only store our changes locally, but we may want to upload our repository onto GitHub to make it public or to have it stored outside of our computer (for collaborating/sharing/backing up).
+At the moment we are only recording our changes locally, but we may want to have these changes be available remotely as well (for collaborating/sharing/backing up).
+The idea is you keep your local and remote repositories "in sync".

 This is straightforward in GitKraken and you do it by doing a one-way synchronization of your repository to the remote that you linked it to when you first created the repo.
 This one-way synchronization will **push** your repository from your computer to the GitHub website, and populate the *remote* repository on Github's servers in the process.

 <img src="img/push.png" width="700" align="center">

 We can now view our changes on our remote at GitHub.com.
-If the left pane, our remote is given the name 'origin', the standard term for the remote repository in Git (note that you can call it what you'd like.
-And you can have more than one remote!
-But that is beyond the scope of this document.)
-If we then right-mouse click on our 'origin', we can select the pop-up menu option View origin on Github.com:
+If the left pane, our remote is given the name 'origin', which is the default term for the remote repository in Git (note that you can call it whatever you'd like, and you can have more than one remote!
+But that is beyond the scope of this lesson.)
+If we then right-mouse click on our 'origin', we can select the pop-up menu option "View origin on Github.com":

 <img src="img/view_origin_on_github.png" width="700" align="center">

 Indeed, GitKraken sends us to our web browser and our repository on GitHub.com is displayed:

 <img src="img/repo_on_github.png" width="700" align="center">

+> You can also have a fully local repository, without a remote "synced" one on Github.
+> If you would like to initialize such a repository with this intention pick the "Local Only" option under "Init".

+***

+**Homework exercises**

+1. Create a new folder called "learning_github", and add a couple of small text files to it from your computer
+2. Create a Git repository with this folder using GitKraken
+3. Create a new plain text file called "data-file.txt", add a line or 2 of content to it and save it to the "learning_github" folder
+4. Go back to GitKraken, and commit the change with an approriate message
+5. Push the changes to the remote repo on github.com
+6. [Optional 1] Make changes to data-file.txt on Github.com
+7. [Optional 2] Sync or "Pull" the changes to the local repository

 ***